Special Olympics programming is divided into two major streams: Community Programs and Competition Programs.

 - National Games - SOC welcomes teams of athletes from across all Provincial/Territorial Chapters every two years on a rotational basis (Summer/Winter).
 These Games serve as qualifier for World Games competition.

 - World Games - Special Olympics International brings together national teams of qualifying athletes from around the world every two years (Summer/Winter).
 What makes this International competition so compelling is that it also offers related programming like Healthy Athletes.
-Learn more about the next World Games, taking place in Austria in March 2017.
+Learn more about the next World Games, taking place in Berlin in June 2023.

 Divisioning for Competition